-IFRS 16, issued in January 2016, replaces IAS 17 Leases, IFRIC 4 Determining whether an Arrangement contains a Lease, SIC-15 Operating Leases - Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
+IFRS 16 replaces IAS 17 Leases, IFRIC 4 Determining whether an Arrangement contains a Lease, SIC-15 Operating Leases - Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
 The standard sets out the principles for the recognition, measurement, presentation and disclosure of leases and requires lessees to recognize assets and liabilities for most leases.
-The standard includes two elective recognition exemptions for lessees - leases of lowvalue assets and short-term leases.
+The standard includes two elective recognition exemptions for lesses - leases of low-value assets and short-term leases.
 At the commencement date of a lease, a lessee will recognize a liability to make lease payments (i.e., the lease liability) and an asset representing the right to use the underlying asset during the lease term (i.e., the right-of-use asset).
-The right-of-use asset is subsequently measured at cost less accumulated depreciation and any impairment losses unless the right-of-use asset meets the definition of investment property in IAS 40, or relates to a class of property, plant and equipment to which the revaluation model is applied.
+The right-of-use asset is subsequently measured at cost less accumulated depreciation and any impairment losses unless the right-of-use asset meets the definition of investment property in IAS 40, or relates to a class of property, plant and equipment to which the revaluation model is applied and the lessee elects to apply that model to the right-of-use asset.
 The lease liability is subsequently increased to reflect the interest on the lease liability and reduced for the lease payments.
 Lessees will be required to separately recognize the interest expense on the lease liability and the depreciation expense on the right-of-use asset.
 Lessees will also be required to remeasure the lease liability upon the occurrence of certain events, such as change in the lease term and change in future lease payments resulting from a change in an index or rate used to determine those payments.
-Lessees will generally recognize the amount of the remeasurement of the lease liability as an adjustment to the right-of-use asset.
+Lessees will generally recognize the amount of the remeasurement of the lease liability as an adjustment to the rightof-use asset.
 Lessor accounting under IFRS 16 is substantially unchanged from the accounting under IAS 17.
 Lessors will continue to classify all leases using the same classification principle as in IAS 17 and distinguish between operating leases and finance leases.
 IFRS 16 requires lessees and lessors to make more extensive disclosures than under IAS 17.
 Lessees can choose to apply the standard using either a full retrospective or a modified retrospective approach.
-The Group expects to adopt IFRS 16 from January 1, 2019.
-The Group is currently assessing the impact of IFRS 16 upon adoption and is considering whether it will choose to take advantage of the practical expedients available and which transition approach and reliefs will be adopted.
-As disclosed in Note 21(a) to the financial statements, at December 31, 2017, the Group had future minimum lease payments under non-cancellable operating leases in aggregate of CNY0.48 million.
-Upon adoption of IFRS 16, certain amounts included therein may need to be recognized as new right-of-use assets and lease liabilities.
-Further analysis, however, will be needed to determine the amount of new rights of use assets and lease liabilities to be recognized, including, but not limited to, any amounts relating to leases of low-value assets and short term leases, other practical expedients and reliefs chosen, and new leases entered into before the date of adoption.
+We will adopt IFRS 16 from January 1, 2019.
+We plan to adopt the transitional provisions in IFRS 16 to recognize the cumulative effect of initial adoption as an adjustment to the opening balance of retained earnings at January 1, 2019 and will not restate the comparatives.
+In addition, we plan to apply the new requirements to contracts that were previously identified as leases applying IAS 17 and measure the lease liability at the present value of the remaining lease payments, discounted using our incremental borrowing rate at the date of initial application.
+The right-of-use asset will be measured at the amount of the lease liability, adjusted by the amount of any prepaid or accrued lease payments relating to the lease recognized in the statement of financial position immediately before the date of initial application.
+We plan to use the exemptions allowed by the standard on lease contracts whose lease terms end within 12 months as of the date of initial application.
+During 2018, we have performed a detailed assessment on the impact of adoption of IFRS 16.
+We have estimated that right-of-use assets of CNY1.80 million and lease liabilities of CNY1.80 million will be recognized at January 1, 2019.